 Hawksmoor has grown considerably since they first started in Spitalfields - reaching here in Knightsbridge and beyond.
 At the subterranean Knightsbridge location, you can get all the best steaks and cocktails that they're known for - and some great seafood dishes too.

 This is Marcus Wareing's main base in London, and where he's earned a Michelin star (and also where you're most likely to see him in the kitchen).
 Expect top-notch Michelin-starred fine dining, where the ingredients are the main focus of the menus.

 Following successful openings in Moscow, St Petersburg and New York, this Mari Vanna is the London outpost of the restaurant hoping to bring authentic Russian cuisine to Londoners.
 Expect to be welcomed into a London townhouse that has been given a full Russian makeover, and plenty of comfort food.

-Petrus was the centre of the spat between Ramsay and the Marcus Wareing, head chef at the original before he left to open Marcus at the Berkeley.
-Then Gordon makes it personal by re-opening Petrus just around the corner from where Wareing has set out his stall.
+Petrus was the centre of the spat between Ramsay and Marcus Wareing, head chef at the original before he left to open Marcus at the Berkeley.
+Gordon made it personal by re-opening Petrus just around the corner from where Wareing had set out his stall.
 Since opening, though, the new Petrus has established its own reputation and remains one of Gordon's top restaurants.